nextgis/docs_geoserv_prem/source/admin.rst

 	$ cd /srv/geoservices
 	$ wget https://nextgis.com/onpremise/geoservices/docker-compose-2.19.0.tar.bz2
 	$ tar jxf docker-compose-2.19.0.tar.bz2
-	Edit the .env file in a text editor and enter the values for: POSTGRES_PASSWORD, DB_PASSWORD, BM_DB_PASSWORD (must have the same values), ADMIN_PASSWORD and SESSION_KEY.
+	Edit the .env file in a text editor and enter the values for these environmental variables: POSTGRES_PASSWORD, DB_PASSWORD, BM_DB_PASSWORD (must have the same values), ADMIN_PASSWORD and SESSION_KEY.
 In the end you should get something like this:
 	IMAGE_VERSION=2.19.0
 	IMAGE_BASE=cr.nextgis.com/geoservices
 	COMPOSE_BIND=0.0.0.0